beweonline/moesspruino/README.md

 firmware for ESP8266
 --------------------
 the `flash` directory contains a `regFLASH.bat` to flash any ESP8266 board automatically
-with the included epruino firmware by checking the windows registry for COM ports
+with the included espruino firmware by checking the windows registry for Silab devices on COM ports